-Haldimand County, the Grand River Conservation Authority (GRCA), Long Point Region Conservation Authority (LPRCA) and the Niagara Peninsula Conservation Authority (NPCA) have initiated a study to update the Lake Erie shoreline flood, erosion and dynamic beach hazard mapping.
+Haldimand County, the Grand River Conservation Authority (GRCA), Long Point Region Conservation Authority (LPRCA) and the Niagara Peninsula Conservation Authority (NPCA) have updated the Lake Erie shoreline flood, erosion and dynamic beach hazard mapping.

-- The Grand River Conservation Authority (GRCA) is providing project management for an update to the Lake Erie shoreline flood, erosion and dynamic beach hazard mapping on behalf of Haldimand County, as well as the Long Point Region Conservation Authority (LPRCA) and the Niagara Peninsula Authority (NPCA).
+- The Grand River Conservation Authority (GRCA) provided project management in updating the Lake Erie shoreline flood, erosion and dynamic beach hazard mapping on behalf of Haldimand County, as well as the Long Point Region Conservation Authority (LPRCA) and the Niagara Peninsula Authority (NPCA).

-- Current shoreline hazard mapping for the County within LPRCA and GRCA jurisdictions was prepared in the late 1980s – early 1990s, while the mapping within the NPCA jurisdiction was updated in 2010.
+- Existing shoreline hazard mapping for the County within LPRCA and GRCA jurisdictions was prepared in the late 1980s – early 1990s, while the mapping within the NPCA jurisdiction was updated in 2010.

-- Since completion of some of this work, provincial technical guidance has been updated (2001), and there have been legislative changes, including an updated Provincial Policy Statement (2014) under the Planning Act, and new regulations under the Conservation Authorities Act.
+- Since the completion of some of this work, provincial technical guidance has been updated (2001), and there have been legislative changes, including an updated Provincial Policy Statement (2014) under the Planning Act and new regulations under the Conservation Authorities Act.

-- The purpose of this project is to update the Lake Erie shoreline flooding, erosion, and dynamic beach hazard mapping within Haldimand County to current mapping and technical standards.
+- The purpose of this project was to update the Lake Erie shoreline flooding, erosion, and dynamic beach hazard mapping within Haldimand County to current mapping and technical standards.

 - Current and consistent hazard mapping across conservation authority jurisdictions is needed to support land use planning and permitting decisions in at-risk communities such as Dunnville and Port Maitland and the numerous shoreline resort areas within the County, and to support flood and erosion-related response and mitigation planning.